-- 8.6 It is acknowledged that Adults may have genuine friendships and social contact with parents or carers of pupils, independent of the professional relationship.
-Adults should, however, inform senior management of any relationship with a parent/carer where this extends beyond the usual parent/carer/professional relationship: advise senior management of any regular social contact they have with a pupil or parent/carer, which could give rise to concern; inform senior management of any requests or arrangements where parents/carers wish to use their services outside of the workplace e.g. babysitting, tutoring; and Adults should always approve any planned social contact with pupils or parents/carers with senior colleagues, for example when it is part of a reward scheme.
-If a parent/carer seeks to establish social contact, or if this occurs coincidentally, the Adult should exercise his or her professional judgment and should ensure that all communications are transparent and open to scrutiny.
-The school will keep a Register of Interest where planned contact is recorded and any unplanned contact is added. - 8.7 Some employees may, as part of their professional role, be required to support a parent or carer.
-If that person comes to depend upon the employee or seeks support outside of their professional role this should be discussed with senior management and where necessary referrals made to the appropriate support agency.
+- 8.6.
+It is acknowledged that adults may have genuine friendships and social contact with parents or carers of pupils, independent of the professional relationship.
+Adults should, however: - Inform senior management of any relationship with a parent/carer where this extends beyond the usual parent/carer/professional relationship - Advise senior management of any regular social contact they have with a pupil or parent/carer, which could give rise to concern - Inform senior management of any requests or arrangements where parents/carers wish to use their services outside of the workplace e.g., babysitting, tutoring - Always approve any planned social contact with pupils or parents/carers with senior colleagues, for example, when it is part of a reward scheme - If a parent/carer seeks to establish social contact, or if this occurs coincidentally, the adult should exercise their professional judgment and should ensure that all communications are transparent and open to scrutiny - 8.7.
+Some employees may, as part of their professional role, be required to support a parent or carer.
+If that person comes to depend upon the employee or seeks support outside of their professional role this should be discussed with senior management and, where necessary, referrals made to the appropriate support agency.

-9 Physical Contact, Personal Privacy and Personal Care
+9. Physical Contact, Personal Privacy and Personal Care